 NEJM: Medicare Advantage Plans With Gym Perks Attract Healthier Seniors

-A recent study in the New England Journal of Medicine found that some Medicare Advantage plans that offered fitness or gym memberships may appeal to healthier beneficiaries.
+New England Journal of Medicine found that some Medicare Advantage plans that offered fitness or gym memberships may appeal to healthier beneficiaries.

 Researchers looked at 11 Medicare Advantage plans that offered new fitness memberships in 2004 or 2005 and compared it to 11 other Medicare Advantage plans that did not offer those benefits.
 Beneficiaries in the health plans with fitness benefits who reported to have excellent or very good health were 6.1 percent higher than those in the control group.